mysterty/symfony-docs/frontend/encore/bootstrap.rst

 Using Bootstrap CSS & JS
 ========================

-Want to use Bootstrap (or something similar) in your project?
+Want to use Bootstrap 3 (or something similar) in your project?
 No problem!
 First, install it.
 To be able to customize things further, we'll install ``bootstrap-sass``:

 .. code-block:: terminal

     $ yarn add bootstrap-sass --dev

+For specific version, like Bootstrap 4, run ``yarn add bootstrap-sass@4.0.0 --dev``.

 Importing Bootstrap Sass
 ------------------------